paulowe/gcp/gke workloads/gke_persistent_storage/volumes2.md

 To address this problem, Kubernetes provides an abstraction called **Persistent Volumes**.

-### Best practice: Use PersistentVolumes abstraction
+### B: Best practice: Use PersistentVolumes abstraction
 This abstraction lets a Pod claim a Volume of a certain size, or of a certain name, from a pool of storage without forcing you to define the storage type details inside the Pod specification.